 - 8.3.1.
 The Department may recover its inspection, investigative and abatement expenses and costs from owners or other responsible person. - 8.3.2.
 The Department may record a judgment lien on a violator's property to recover its expenses and costs.

 9. EFFECTIVE DATE

 9.1.
-This Regulation shall become effective upon its adoption by the Salt Lake County Board of Health.
+This Regulation shall become effective upon its adoption by the Board.